john314thegeekygenius/Minnesota-Cuke-And-The-Coconut-Apes-Remastered/README.md

   SDL2
   SDL2_Mixer
   SDL2_Net (I should remove the dependency of this)  <br>
-It also needs a game engine created by me that is not released or open source.<br>
+It also needs a game engine created by me <br>

 # Files Needed
 This recration uses the same files as the original game, however it also needs a few extra files